ICHydro/anaconda/installation/README.md

 The file init.sql installs a default admin user, which is needed to login.
 You can change the details of the file before running it.

-Optionally you can run data.sql, which gives you some dummy data to play with.
-You can also change this file at your leasure before uploading.
+Optionally you can run data.sql and ts.sql (unzip first!), which gives you some dummy data to play with.
+You can also change these files at your leasure before uploading.

 ### Preparing MySQL